School Sport Funding

 The successful sports provision has been funded by the Department for Educations (DfE) to ensure that primary schools improve the quality and breadth within the PE and sports provision.
 Within the academic year of 2020/21, Boringdon Primary School has received £19,610 to encourage our sporting successes.

 Boringdon Primary School has recently had great successes within the local area and the school community.
-Pupils have represented the school within a broad range of sports, including football, handball, swimming, dance, cheerleading, rugby, cross country, athletics and cricket.
+Pupils have represented the school within a broad range of sports, including football, handball, swimming, dance, cheerleading, rugby, cross-country, athletics and cricket.
 Our most recent success was becoming city finalists in the 2019/20 handball cup.
-This wouldn’t be possible without the commitment of all members of the school and the local community.
+This would not be possible without the commitment of all members of the school and the local community.
 We offer a broad range of sporting activities and clubs at within and at the end of the school day for both KS1 and KS2.
-The opportunities include football, netball, unihoc, handball, rounders, gymnastics, Bikeability, skiing and multi-sports.
+The opportunities include football, netball, unihoc, handball, rounders, gymnastics, Bike-ability, skiing and multi-sports.

 Please see the below documents regarding our partnerships and how we spend our funding.